manticoresoftware/manticoresearch-java/README.md

 # Manticore Java client

 ❗ WARNING: this is a development version of the client.
-The latest release's readme is https://github.com/manticoresoftware/manticoresearch-java/tree/6.0.0
+The latest release's readme is https://github.com/manticoresoftware/manticoresearch-java/tree/7.0.0

-❗ WARNING: the current version has breaking changes compared to the previous release https://github.com/manticoresoftware/manticoresearch-java/tree/5.0.0

 Manticore Search Client

-- API version: 6.0.0
+- API version: 7.0.0

-- Build date: 2025-01-31T13:59:29.723520242Z[Etc/UTC]
+- Build date: 2025-02-13T13:30:48.201544819Z[Etc/UTC]

 ## Requirements